Home - 30 Minute Recipes - Parchment Baked Cod with Tomatoes

 • Preheat oven to 450 (220 C) degrees.

-• Remove the tough outer layer from the fennel bulb.
-Thinly shave the fennel with a mandoline or a sharp knife and combine in another bowl with the remaining tablespoon oil, ¼ teaspoon salt, lemon juice and the leek.
+• Remove the tough outer layer from 1 small fennel bulb.
+Thinly shave the fennel with a mandoline or a sharp knife and combine in another bowl with the remaining tablespoon of olive oil, 1 teaspoon fresh lemon juice¼ teaspoon salt, and the thinly sliced leek.

 • Fold the parchment to close.
 Starting at a corner, make overlapping pleated folds all around to form a half-moon shaped package.
 The packages can be prepared ahead and refrigerated up to 4 hours in advance of baking.